ryankazokas/ryankazokas.github.io/_posts/2016-10-08-The-Journey-Into-React-JS.markdown

 ## React Framework
 ---
 As the JQuery code was piling up, I had more of a need for the sense of structure on in my front end.
 So I started looking to JS frameworks.
-I read about angualar, React, Ember, and backbone.
+I read about angular, React, Ember, and backbone.
 I started with angular since it seemed the closest to what I knew; plain javascript.
-It's what I felt comfortable with, however, without reinventing some of the wheel, I had to make angular work how I wante.
+It's what I felt comfortable with, however, without reinventing some of the wheel, I had to make angular work how I wanted.
 The 2-way data-binding is great, but a little difficult to understand at first, but once yuou get the hang of things it is quite easy.
 But it still wasn't enough structure for some reason.

 I was very apprehensive about [React][react], mainly for the fact that it was created by the people at facebook.
 I thought maybe the people who worked on JS frameworks would